Sal Piro: Theatre career

-Piro was a part of the original Waverly Theatre audience, from which the unique audience participation elements and much of the film's cult following were born.
+Piro was a part of the original Waverly Theatre audience for The Rocky Horror Picture Show.
+Piro would shout humorous responses to the show's dialogue, from which the unique audience participation elements and much of the film's cult following were born.
 He was later instrumental in getting the venue moved to the 8th St. Playhouse.
-The Rocky Horror following has become a worldwide phenomenon.
+The Rocky Horror Picture Shows following has become a worldwide phenomenon.

-Piro appeared as himself in the film Fame as well as a number of documentaries, and had a nonspeaking, unnamed cameo as a man using a payphone in Rocky Horrors pseudo sequel Shock Treatment.
-He also cameoed as The Photographer in the 2016 television remake of The Rocky Horror Picture Show.
+Piro appeared as himself in the 1980 film Fame as well as in several documentaries, and had a nonspeaking, unnamed cameo as a man using a payphone in Rocky Horrors pseudo-sequel Shock Treatment.
+He also cameoed as "The Photographer" in the 2016 television remake of The Rocky Horror Picture Show.
 As an actor, he performed in both film and television.

-Piro wrote two books on the Rocky Horror cult following, Creatures of the Night and Creatures of the Night II.
+Piro wrote two books about the Rocky Horror cult following, Creatures of the Night and Creatures of the Night II.
+Creatures of the Night is in development to be adapted into a film, with Adam Schroeder, Lou Adler, and Jill Mazursky set to produce.
+Mark Loughlin is writing the screenplay.